Songkhla Old Town Travel Guide in Southern Thailand

 Where to Stay in Songkhla Old Town

 If you decide to stay a few nights in Songkhla, there are enough small boutique stays and guesthouses to keep it interesting, but don’t expect big luxury resorts.
+Most places are located right in or near Songkhla Old Town, which is ideal because you can walk everywhere.

 Stay in the Old Town (Best Area)